Skip to Content

 Upon completion of this course, the student will be able to:

-• identify and respond to life-threatening conditions (including breathing emergencies, cardiac emergencies, and severe bleeding)
+• identify and respond to life-threatening conditions (including breathing emergencies, cardiac emergencies, and severe bleeding).

-• implement triage techniques
+• analyze and implement triage techniques.

-• demonstrate infant, child, and adult CPR skills
+• demonstrate infant, child, and adult CPR skills.

-• appraise disease transmission prevention techniques as they relate to CPR and first aid procedures
+• appraise disease transmission prevention techniques as they relate to CPR and first aid procedures.

-HEED 311 CPR and Pediatric First Aid
+HEED 311 Pediatric First Aid, CPR AED

 • Units:1.5